MartianZoo/solarnet/README.md

 | `TerraformRating` | `ProductionPhase: 1`; `End: VictoryPoint`                   |
 | `CityTile`        | `End: VictoryPoint / Adjacency<This, GreeneryTile<Anyone>>` |

 * This means that you can easily add your own fan cards to it, without actual "programming", as long as they don't require entire new mechanics.
-(The code is not yet arranged to make this *convenient* though.)

 * It has a crappy command-line UI (a "REPL") you can use to interact with it (see demo video below).
-Or you can write what you want to do as a unit test ([example](https://github.com/MartianZoo/solarnet/blob/main/engine/src/test/java/dev/martianzoo/tfm/engine/games/Game20230521Test.kt)).
+Or you can write what you want to do as a unit test ([very long example that plays through an entire game](https://github.com/MartianZoo/solarnet/blob/main/engine/src/test/java/dev/martianzoo/tfm/engine/games/Game20230521Test.kt)).

-* The engine has some smarts.
-It lets you perform your turn effects in any order (per the game rules), but it can tell if there's only one task you could do next, and it can tell when you actually need to make a choice about something and when you don't.

-* If you play a game IRL or on the app, you can sort of "log" it in Solarnet, and then be able to ask all kinds of questions like "How much money did AdvancedAlloys actually save me that game?"
+* If you play a game IRL or on the app, you can sort of "log" it in Solarnet, and then be able to ask questions like "How much money did AdvancedAlloys actually save me that game?" fairly easily.
+(But so far this requires writing actual code.)

 * It works!
 See the Issues tab for exceptions.
-I'm closing in on having 400 cards working, including most of each expansion but Turmoil.
-(Turmoil is totally feasible, just gnarly, and I'd like to put it off for a while.)
+I have just about 400 cards working -- all [except these ones](https://github.com/MartianZoo/solarnet/blob/main/docs/cards-to-add.md).

 * It's been a 1-person project for about three years now, but I'd love to change that.

-* What's the point?
-There is no point.
-It's just fun.

 ## Messing around with it?